New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Introduction

 This paper is organized as follows.
 In Sec. \ref{Sec:NCSBH}, we present a new model to construct an NC black hole based on NC gauge theory by solving the Einstein equations in the presence of an NC Newton potential at first order in the NC parameter, and we generalize the construction to the $U(1)$ potential for charged black holes.
+We then investigate some geometrical properties and energy conditions for this model.
 In Sec. \ref{Sec:TP}, we study thermodynamic properties of the new black hole solution, where we examine the impact of this geometry on the ADM mass, temperature, and entropy as functions of the NC parameter.
 We then investigate phase transitions and thermal properties by analyzing the profiles of the heat capacity and both Helmholtz and Gibbs free energies in the presence of this geometry.
 We also investigate the NC susceptibility function of this black hole to describe its sensitivity to changes in the deformation parameter.
 In Sec. \ref{Sec:QTP}, we study black hole radiation as a quantum-tunneling process of massless particles from the NC black hole in the context of NC gauge theory, considering two scenarios: thermal and non-thermal radiation.
 We also investigate particle number densities and correlations between successive emissions in this approach.
 Finally, Sec. \ref{Sec:Conc}, contains our concluding remarks.